yan-soon/tp/docs/DeveloperGuide.md

         Use case resumes at step 2.

-**Use case : UC06 - View required modules in syllabus**
+**Use case : UC06 - View required modules in CS curriculum**

 **MSS**

-1. User requests to view all required modules in syllabus
+1. User requests to view all required modules in CS curriculum
-2. GradPad displays the required modules in syllabus onto the `Command Line Display`
+2. GradPad displays the required modules in CS curriculum onto the `Command Line Display`

     Use case ends.